Roseanne Barr: 2012 presidential campaign

 Barr repeatedly criticized Jill Stein after losing the Green Party nomination, and used alleged transphobic words in statements about Stein on Twitter.

 Shortly after losing the Green Party nomination, on August 4, 2012, Barr won the presidential nomination of the Peace and Freedom Party with activist Cindy Sheehan as her running mate.

-Barr's running mate, Cindy Sheehan, immediately had disagreements with Barr, from Barr's views on policy, to Barr's desire to only campaign online, and Barr's treatment of Green Party nominee Jill Stein, leading Sheehan to request that her name be taken off the Peace and Freedom Party ticket.
+Sheehan immediately had disagreements with Barr's views on policy, desire to campaign only online, and treatment of Green Party nominee Jill Stein, leading Sheehan to request that her name be taken off the Peace and Freedom Party ticket.
 Sheehan was told it was too late to have her name removed, so she instead announced that she would be leaving the campaign.

 Barr appeared on the ballot in California, Colorado, and Florida.
-She did not appear on the ballot in her home state of Hawaii, which did not allow write-in votes.
+She did not appear on the ballot in her home state of Hawaii (which did not allow write-in votes).
 She ended up voting for President Obama.
 She received 67,326 votes nationwide, placing sixth overall with 0.05% of the popular vote; Stein, who appeared on the ballot of thirty-six states and the District of Columbia, placed far ahead of her in fourth place with 0.36% of the popular vote and 469,627 votes.

 Barr was followed by a film crew throughout her entire campaign, with documentarian Eric Weinrib directing, leading to questions about the sincerity of her campaign.
 Over 300 hours were filmed and were released as a film called Roseanne for President!
 Despite questions of her sincerity regarding her campaign, Barr and her family have insisted her desire to run for president was "very real."